 - Salad.
 Serve over a bed of greens with a light dressing of balsamic vinegar and olive oil.
 You could also serve chicken rollatini with my Pear Salad with Gorgonzola and Walnuts or this Homemade Caesar Salad.

 - 2 pounds boneless skinless chicken breasts or chicken cutlets

 - 3 ounces prosciutto

 - 6 slices provolone cheese about 1/2 pound

 - 1/3 cup freshly chopped basil, pesto or basil paste in a tube

-Place the rolled chicken on a greased cookie sheet or in a cast iron skillet.
-Spray generously with olive oil spray or drizzle with olive oil and bake until cooked through and golden--about 30 minutes.
+- Place the rolled chicken on a greased cookie sheet or in a cast iron skillet.
+Spray generously with olive oil spray or drizzle with olive oil and bake until cooked through and golden 25 to 30 minutes.